Fyra: End of service

-On 31 May 2013, NMBS/SNCB announced that they would exit the Fyra project and cancel the contract with AnsaldoBreda. on the basis of technical issues which remained unresolved during the contractual period of three months.
+On 31 May 2013, NMBS/SNCB announced that it would exit the Fyra project and cancel the contract with AnsaldoBreda. on the basis of technical issues which remained unresolved during the contractual period of three months.
 NMBS/SNCB further noted that the late delivery alone would be sufficient reason to annul the contract.
 In a press conference Marc Descheemaecker, former CEO of NMBS/SNCB illustrated his arguments; a metallic strip affixed to the roof had come undone on a moving train and had bent upwards towards the overhead cables, a potentially dangerous situation.
 Rust was found on an axle of a nearly new train which could lead to premature breakage.
 Other areas were also badly affected by stray current corrosion blamed on inconsistent assembly.
 In all there were 26 top issues which needed resolving.
 The problems were confirmed by reports from external partners Mott MacDonald (commissioned by NMBS/SNCB and NS) and Concept Risk (commissioned by NMBS/SNCB).
-Engineers of NS also subjected two partial trains to a standardised test, known as a stofkamanalyse (English: fine-toothed comb test) in which they respectively scored 1157 and 2019 penalty points.
-The usual limit for approval of a train is 10 points.
+NS engineers also subjected two partial trains to a standardised test, known as a stofkamanalyse (fine-toothed comb test) in which they scored 1,157 and 2,019 penalty points respectively, where the usual ceiling for approval is only 10 points.
 Although all problems were theoretically resolvable it was estimated this would take at least 17 months and the sheer number of issues would prohibit a practical inspection regime.
 Additionally, the lengthy repair scenario was considered risky due to the poor financial situation of the manufacturer, which a report by Ernst & Young illustrated with a solvency of -47.5% and low credit ratings for its parent company Finmeccanica.

 On 3 June 2013 NS also announced that the V250 was no longer considered a viable option.
 The decision was confirmed four days later by the Dutch government, and NS was given until October to come up with a new plan to use HSL-Zuid.

 The failure also led to a parliamentary investigation into the project in the Netherlands.
 In Belgium the justice department was asked to investigate the public procurement procedure and the Court of Audit was to be asked to investigate the project.

 In a press conference on 6 June, AnsaldoBreda dismissed the reports as "baseless and unfounded", and claimed that the trains had been handled poorly by being run too fast (i.e. at maximum commercial speed of 250 km/h) under snow conditions.
-Two legal attempts by AnsaldoBreda to obtain information from the reports have been rejected by the Dutch courts.
+Two legal attempts by AnsaldoBreda to obtain information from the reports were rejected by the Dutch courts.